Skip to main content

 Step 3: Invoke the Claude Skill and brief it with client context

 Open Claude with the relevant GTM Skill activated.
 Brief it with the client brand context from Step 1 and the segment you built in Step 2.
 For email: "Write a 3-email win-back sequence for a DTC apparel brand with a 90-day lapsed segment.
 Brand voice is direct, slightly irreverent, no discounts until email 3."
 The skill applies the win-back benchmarks, the correct copy angle for a late-stage lapsed segment, and the email length guidelines from Woodpecker's research.
-Output is ready to load into Intempt's Journey Builder.
+Output is ready to load into Intempt's Lifecycle Marketer.

-Invoking a Claude Skill with client context
+Invoking the Claude Skill with client context

 Step 4: Build the Journey

-In Intempt's Journey Builder, create the journey triggered by the segment condition you built in Step 2.
+In Intempt's Lifecycle Marketer, create the journey triggered by the segment condition you built in Step 2.
 Load the Claude-generated copy into each email or SMS step.
 Set the timing delays (T+1 hour, T+24 hours, T+48 hours for cart abandonment; T+0, T+3 days, T+7 days for win-back).
 Branch the journey by engagement state: opened but did not click, clicked but did not buy, no engagement.
 Each branch gets its own follow-up angle from the skill output.
 The journey runs automatically from that point.

 For clients running paid alongside email, invoke the ad creative skill and brief it with the same campaign context.
 It generates Meta hook variants matched to the funnel stage, a 30-second UGC script if video is in scope, and LinkedIn copy if B2B targeting is live.
 Load the landing page into Intempt's Experiences module and use the skill's headline variants as the starting point for the A/B test.